 2018 LAS Conference Committee: Alexander Shvarts, Michelle Jordan, Carla Ionescu, Maria-Lucia Di Placito, Alena Papayanis, Michael Evans, Erik Mortensen, Michael Wells, Jonathan Salem-Wiseman

 Vera Beletzan, Acting Dean, School of Liberal Arts and Sciences

 Dawn Macaulay, Associate Dean, Liberal Studies Department

 Adriana De Luca, Acting Business Manager, School of Liberal Arts and Sciences

 Arl Viaje, Scheduler (and LAS Conference Website Sustainer), School of Liberal Arts and Sciences

 Laurie Rancourt, Senior VP Academic, Humber College

-Eileen DeCourcy, Associate VP Academic, Teaching & Learning
+Eileen DeCourcy, Associate VP Academic, Centre for Teaching and Learning

 Antonio Folino, Catering Coordinator and Event Management, School of Hospitality, Recreation and Tourism